flaccid-wasteland/chef-solo-wrapper/README.md

 ### Test chef_solo_wrapper

-This prints the chef-solo-wrapper version only which is handy for testing the stack.
-See the examples for practical usage.
+This prints the chef-solo-wrapper usage info only which is handy for testing the stack.

     cs -v